 When time zone differences are large, participants have to work asynchronously.
-Asynchronous work also occurs when we have to share expensive or scarce computing or scientific resources, or if the collaboration involves individuals who are too busy to schedule face-to-face meetings.
+Asynchronous work also occurs when we have to share expensive or scarce, computing or scientific resources, or if the collaboration involves individuals who are too busy to schedule face to face meetings.
 To overcome this situation, we often exchange e-mail and fax or leave messages on physical Post-it notes.
-However, it is often difficult to explain visual content using text even if additional illustrations and perhaps audio explanations are attached to a message.
-This is because these media often come in a separate, un-unified form.
+However it is often difficult to explain visual content using text even if additional illustrations and perhaps audio explanations Imai, T., Qiu, Z., Behara, S., Tachi, S., Johnson, A., Leigh, J. Overcoming Time-Zone Differences and Time Management Problems with Tele-Immersion, in CDROM proc.
+INET 2000, The 10th Annual Internet Society Conference, 18-21 July 2000, Pacifico Yokohama Conference Center Yokohama, Japan.

+are attached to a message.
+This is because these media often come in a separate, ununified form.
 The viewer of the message must correlate the text with the picture and the audio explanation in order to form a full understanding of the message.

 This problem is even more challenging in collaborative virtual reality (VR) because VR is not particularly well suited for the display of text, which is the basis of most traditional asynchronous collaboration tools.
 Our approach leverages the unique capabilities of VR to allow users to naturally annotate visual information by directly pointing at objects and speaking about them.
-These annotations are then transformed into either virtual Post-it notes that are left in the environment or e-mailed to collaborators.
-When the recipient of the message plays back the message, an avatar (a virtual representation of the sender of the message) will appear to reenact the message.
-This is similar in concept to the playback of a video recording; but unlike a video, which always depicts the recorded event from one point of view, a VR recording can be observed from any point of view.
+These annotations are then transformed into either virtual Post-it notes that are left in the environment or emailed to collaborators.
+When the recipient of the message plays back the message, an avatar (a virtual representation of the sender of the message) will appear to re-enact the message.
+This is similar in concept to the playback of a video recording; but unlike a video which always depicts the recorded event from one point of view, a VR recording can be observed from any point of view.

 This paper will describe three approaches that we are currently exploring to support annotations in VR for asynchronous collaboration.
-These include (1) VR-annotator -- an annotation tool that allows collaborators to attach 3D VR recordings to objects in a VR scene; (2) VR-mail -- an e-mail system built to work entirely in VR; and (3) VR-vcr -- a streaming recorder to record all transactions that occur in a collaborative VR session so that a full recreation of a past VR event is possible.
+These include: VR-annotator - an annotation tool that allows collaborators to attach 3D VR recordings to objects in a VR scene; VR-mail - an email system built to work entirely in virtual reality; VR-vcr - a streaming recorder to record all transactions that occur in a collaborative VR session so that a full recreation of a past VR events is possible.